tensorflow/agents/README.md

-# TFAgents
+# TF-Agents

-TFAgents is a library for Reinforcement Learning in TensorFlow.
+TF-Agents is a library for Reinforcement Learning in TensorFlow.

-*NOTE:* TFAgents is under active development.
+*NOTE:* TF-Agents is under active development.
 Interfaces may change at any time.

 ## Agents

-In TFAgents we implement learning methods under the name `Agent`.
+In TF-Agents we implement learning methods under the name `Agent`.
 These encompass two main responsibilities, how the model should be updated given experience, and how a policy should be generated from the model.

-The following agents are available under TFAgents:
+The following agents are available under TF-Agents:

 * DQN: __Human level control through deep reinforcement learning__ Mnih et al., 2015 https://deepmind.com/research/dqn/
 * DDPG: __Continuous control with deep reinforcement learning__ Lilicrap et al.  https://arxiv.org/abs/1509.02971